fent/node-ytdl-core/README.md

 # CLI

 ytdl can be used from the command line too.
+Install with the `-g` flag to use it.

     ytdl http://www.youtube.com/watch?v=_HSylqgVYQI > cat.flv